-• Students transferring from another MnSCU institution need to transfer their placement scores to the Admissions Office or the Testing Center.
+- Students transferring from another MnSCU institution need to transfer their placement scores to the Admissions Office or the Testing Center.
 MCTC will accept scores only on MnSCU-endorsed tests: Accuplacer and Accuplacer ESL.
-Per MnSCU Policy and Procedures, math placement scores used to satisfy course prerequisites are only valid for two calendar years, inclusive of the current calendar year.
-All other placement scores are valid for three calendar years, inclusive of the current calendar year.

-- All students must meet the course prerequisites for registration.
+Per MnSCU Policy and Procedures, math placement scores used to satisfy course prerequisites are only valid for two years.
+All other placement scores are valid for three years. - All students must meet the course prerequisites for registration.
 Information regarding prerequisites can be found in the course-listing section of term schedules.
 (Note: Students indicating that they are not seeking a degree, diploma or certificate are not eligible for financial aid.) - Transfer students or students holding degrees may be exempt from testing based on completed coursework.
-To have their transcripts evaluated, students must bring an unofficial copy of their transcript to the Counseling and Advising Office or Student Services Center to establish exemption status.
+To have their transcripts evaluated, students must bring an unofficial copy of their transcript to the Counseling and Advising Office or Student Services

+- Center to establish exemption status.
 A copy of the decision regarding their exemption status will be mailed to them.
 All students must meet the prerequisites for the course in which they enroll. - A student may be exempt from taking the math portion of the placement test if a transcript shows completion of a college-level algebra course(s) with a grade of "C" or higher. - A student may be exempt from taking the writing portion of the placement test if a transcript shows completion of a standard freshman English composition course with a grade of "C" or higher. - A student may be exempt from taking the reading portion of the placement test if a transcript shows completion of at least 15 semester credits of reading-intensive coursework with an overall GPA of 2.0 or above. - A student may be exempt from testing based on documented ACT subject area scores of 24 or better in reading, English and math.
-Math subject area scores are valid for two calendar years, inclusive of the current calendar year.
-Reading and English subject area scores are valid for three calendar years, inclusive of the current calendar year.
+Math subject area scores are valid for two calendar years.
+Reading and English subject area scores are valid for three years.
 MCTC does not use the composite ACT score to determine testing-exemption status.